 Here’s a sample of items we think you’d enjoy this time of year.
 Be sure to visit the nursery to see ALL of the latest products and plants!
 We have a huge selection of décor and gifts to choose from!

 Don’t forget to visit us for your staples, we carry Koi food and farm fresh eggs!

 Wedding & Events Venue

-Congratulations to all the newlyweds who we had as our guests this summer!
-You made our gardens feel the love!
-And we are excited for the new couples who are planning their weddings in our gardens for 2022!
+Congratulations to all the newlyweds in 2022!
+Our gardens were filled with love and happiness all summer!
+Now that this season is wrapping up we are excited for the couples who are planning their weddings in our gardens for 2023!

 If you or someone you know is planning to get married in 2023 or 2024, come tour our venue.
 Falling Water Gardens is nestled right outside downtown Monroe, about 34 miles northeast of Seattle.
 This 10-acre, romantic & rustic wedding venue is surrounded by green pastures of farmlands, home to gorgeous display gardens, and many breath-taking water features.